nakamasato/ml-training/tensorflow/examples/movielens/README.md

 ### [Deploy model to endpoint](https://cloud.google.com/vertex-ai/docs/general/deployment)

-Here, we deploy the model to a dedicated endpoint: ❌️
+Here, we deploy the model to a dedicated endpoint

 ```
 curl -X POST \